Discover your potential savings with our ROI Calculator

 Upcoming Events

-Design control is an integral component of a comprehensive quality system that covers the life of a device.
+Design controls are an integral component of a comprehensive quality system that covers the life of a medical device, as defined under 21 CFR 820.30 design controls medical devices requirements.
 The assurance process includes a total systems approach from the development of device requirements through design, production, distribution, use, maintenance, and, eventually, obsolescence.
-Design control starts with the development and approval of design inputs and includes designing a device and the associated manufacturing processes.
-Design control focuses on all aspects of designing a product and the implementation of the design.
-Some of the tools and techniques that can be used are described in the guidance.
-Although aspects of their utility are sometimes described, they are only included in the guidance for illustrative purposes.
+Design controls start with the development and approval of design inputs and includes designing a device and the associated manufacturing processes.
+Design controls focuses on all aspects of designing a product and the implementation of the design.
+Some of the tools and techniques that can be used are described in the guidance, but they are included only for illustrative purposes.

-Design control for medical devices are focused on:
+Design controls for medical devices are focused on:

 Some of the medical devices listed under Class I include:

-While focusing on design control for medical devices, design input plays a significant role.
-Some examples of design input include human factors, environmental limits, device functions, safety, reliability, sterilization, regulatory requirements, performance, labelling and packaging, maintenance, and device compatibility.
-The design control process helps medical device manufacturers follow a set of practices and procedure to
+While focusing on design controls for medical devices, design input plays a significant role.
+Examples of design inputs include human factors, environmental limits, device functions, safety, reliability, sterilization, regulatory requirements, performance, labeling and packaging, maintenance, and device compatibility.
+The design controls process helps medical device manufacturers follow a set of practices and procedure to

-By establishing a proper design control structure, manufacturers can reap the following benefits:
+By establishing proper design controls structure, manufacturers can reap the following benefits:

-FDA 21 CFR 820.30 stipulates the guidelines for design control for medical devices.
-Applicable to medical device manufacturers, design controls are used in the medical device development process.
-There are two main types of design controls that can be used as elaborated below:
+FDA regulations under 21 CFR 820.30 design controls medical devices stipulate the guidelines for design controls applicable to medical device manufacturers.
+These controls guide the entire development process, defining how design control phases in a medical device are planned, executed, reviewed, and transferred to production.
+There are two main types of design control models that can be used, as elaborated below:

 The waterfall model follows a logical sequence of phases or stages.
-The model follows a traditional or linear approach that begins with requirements and moves to design implementation.
-In this method, the requirements are developed and a device is designed to meet those requirements.
-Upon completion, the design is then evaluated, transferred to production, and the device is finally manufactured.
-In practice, feedback paths would be required between each phase of the process and previous phases, representing the iterative nature of product development.
-The waterfall method is considered a useful tool to introduce design control.
-It is applicable to manufacturers focused on developing simpler devices.
+This traditional, linear approach begins with requirements and progresses through design implementation.
+In this model, requirements are clearly defined, and the device is designed to meet those requirements across each of the design control phases medical device development requires.
+Upon completion, the design is evaluated, transferred to production, and the device is manufactured.
+In practice, feedback paths are often required between each phase and earlier stages, reflecting the iterative nature of product development.
+The waterfall method is commonly used to introduce design controls and is well suited for manufacturers developing simpler medical devices.

-A concurrent engineering model involves both production and service personnel throughout the design process, assuring the mutual optimization of a device’s characteristics and its related processes.
-It helps organisations focused on simultaneous development and promotes changes.
-This model takes a more evolutionary approach to design.
-While concurrent engineering’s primary motivations are shorter development time and reduced production cost, the practical result is often improved product quality.
+A concurrent engineering model involves production and service personnel throughout the design process, ensuring the mutual optimization of a device’s characteristics and its related processes.
+This approach supports overlapping design control phases for medical device development, enabling simultaneous design, validation, and process planning.
+It promotes flexibility and continuous improvement while taking a more evolutionary approach to design.
+Although the primary drivers of concurrent engineering are shorter development timelines and reduced production costs, the practical outcome is often improved product quality and compliance.

-A robust Quality Management Software allows medical device manufacturers to create documentary evidence supporting the defined, controlled product design and medical device development process.
+A robust design control software solution allows medical device manufacturers to create documentary evidence supporting the defined, controlled product design and medical device development process, enabling practical design control implementation for medical devices.
 ComplianceQuest’s Key Solutions take cognizance of the regulatory and competitive environment where quality, cost, compliance, and customer relationship are the key determinants of success.
 The key components are also modular, allowing the business to choose to implement any based on their business goals and priorities.
-CQ’s EQMS supports design control with a range of features.
+CQ’s EQMS supports design controls with a range of features.

 The CQ Risk Management Software offers unique AI and analytics capabilities to spot potential risks based on history and trending data along with key metrics.
 With embedded intelligence, quality and risk management leaders can proactively start their risk mitigation efforts before it becomes a major challenge.
 Drive strategic decisions on potential threats with the solution that is aligned with the latest standards (ISO 31000, ISO 14971, ICH Q9 and risk principles in ISO 9001:2015, ISO 13485:2016, ISO 45001 and ISO 14001) to help accelerate assessments, identify and analyze risk trends and drive risk mitigation activities.
 Identify the right approaches that contribute to process efficiency, improved risk management and internal controls with our risk framework.